BUPT-GAMMA/OpenHGNN/CONTRIBUTING.md

 ## Contributing to OpenHGNN

 Contribution is always welcomed.
-Please feel open an issue or email to tyzhao@bupt.edu.cn.
+Please feel free to open an issue or email to tyzhao@bupt.edu.cn.

 ## Contributors